Jianbin-Tan/GFPCA/README.md

 The data necessary to reproduce our results is available.

 ### 3) Data dictionary
 The dataset is included in "fda_dat.rda" within the "Data" file.
 It contains hourly measurements of PM2.5 concentration from 24 monitoring stations, covering a period of 60 days.
-Additionally, the dataset includes information about the monitoring stations, such as station names, longitude, latitude, province, and city.
+Additionally, the dataset includes information about the monitoring stations, such as station names, longitudes, latitudes, provinces, and cities.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 2. Code
 ### 1) Abstract
-We provide the core code of this article in "Function.R".
-Besides, we also include a help document named "GFPCA.pdf" for the functions in "Function.R", and provide an example code in "Example code.R" to use the R functions.
+We provide the core codes of this article in "Function.R".
+Besides, we also include a help document named "GFPCA.pdf" for the functions in "Function.R" and provide an example code in "Example code.R" to use the functions.

 ### 2) Reproducibility
 - The R function "GFPCA" in "Function.R" can be used to implement GFPCA in this article.
-- The code to reconstruct curves is presented in "Example code.R".
+- The codes to reconstruct curves are presented in "Example code.R".